Srafi3107/My-Portfolio/README.md

 This repository contains my personal portfolio showcasing selected projects, skills, and achievements.
-Built using [insert technologies like React, HTML/CSS etc.], it highlights my experience in software development, machine learning, and UI/UX design.
+Built using insert technologies like React, HTML/CSS etc., it highlights my experience in software development, machine learning, and UI/UX design.

 🔧 Features: